AzzamSyakir/clean-go/README.md

 - **Repository Layer:** Manages interactions with the database, providing an abstraction layer to the service.

-- **Entity Layer:** Declares data structures representing entities in the application, such as database tables.
+- **Entity Layer:** Declares data structures representing entity in the application, such as database tables.

 - **Middleware Layer:** Houses middleware code for common functionalities.